confluentinc/examples/ccloud/docs/beginner-cloud.rst

 To run this tutorial, complete the following steps:

 #.
-Clone the Confluent examples repository.
+Clone the Confluent examples repository:

    .. code-block:: bash